Introduction

 Life in Bristol and Newfoundland

-On 11 January 1816, she married William Ingram at Hardington.
-He was a resident of Castle Cary.
+On 11 January 1816, Sarah married William Ingram at Hardington.
+Sarah was 25 years old at the time, while William’s age is unknown.
+Both signed the marriage register.
+At the time of their marriage, William was a resident of Castle Cary.
 In 1822 and 1823, he was a ship’s carpenter resident in Bristol.

 Elizabeth c 1817 Harbour Grace